-Code, Connect, Collaborate were the three magical words introduced to us at #STEM4G.
+Code, Connect, Collaborate were the three magical words introduced to us at the very first 2 week

 The #STEM4G bootcamp that was organized for females by Stanbic Bank Incubator (SB Incubator), Ghana in collaboration with Developers in Vogue on 18 th June 2018.
 With both parties sharing a common goal: promoting entrepreneurship through technology especially amongst Ghanaian females.
 I was fortunate to be amongst the 50 other ladies who were selected to participate in this journey.